-The effects of a high horizontal resolution and model spinup time were analyzed in a systematic comparison of two FESOM (Finite Element Sea Ice Ocean Model; Danilov et al. 2004, Wang et al. 2014) mesh configurations and summarized in a manuscript for the Journal of Physical Oceanography (JPO), currently under revision.
+The effects of a high horizontal resolution and model spinup time were analyzed in a systematic comparison of two FESOM (Finite Element Sea Ice Ocean Model; Danilov et al. 2004, Wang et al. 2014) mesh configurations and summarized in a Danek et al. 2019 (JPO).
+A comprehensive analysis of small-scale eddy temperature flux dynamics in the Labrador Sea are currently in the submission process at GRL.